it-innovation/EXPERImonitor/doc/manual_source/mainContent/eccAPIChangeLog.rst

 **Minor package name refactors**
 Unless you use our metric database locally, these changes will not affect you:
+ - Maven artifact <artifactId>experimedia-arch-ecc-edm-impl</artifactId> is now called <artifactId>experimedia-arch-ecc-edm-impl-metrics</artifactId>
-Package uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec is now uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec.metrics
+ - Package uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec is now uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec.metrics
-Package uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec.mon.dao is now uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec.metrics.dao
+ - Package uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec.mon.dao is now uk.ac.soton.itinnovation.experimedia.arch.ecc.edm.spec.metrics.dao

 **Minor PROVENANCE API create/get method changes**
 If your client uses the PROVENANCE API, be aware that EDMProvFactory 'getOrCreate' method calls have been split into separate 'create' and 'get' methods.
 You must always create Entities, Agents and Activities; if you wish to retrieve them from the EDMProvFactory you should use the appropriate 'get' method.